drzhelnov/drzhelnov.github.io/README.md

 - 4 research methodology/software projects.
 - Principal Investigator or methodologist in most.
 - Clinical study experience.
+- Policy-making and knowledge-translation experience:
+  - administrative and editorial contributions to 34 national clinical practice guidelines in orthopedic surgery;
+  - task force member in 12 guidelines;
+  - 22 guidelines approved for use as active regulations according to Russian Federal Law;
+  - used as reference for the development of federal universal health care reimbursement standards and quality assurance criteria.
 - Published translation experience.
 - 12 publications in peer-reviewed journals.
 - 100% Open Access to published work.
-- Funding: own projects all volunteer work, self-funded, or crowdfunded; collaborations mostly supported by research grants or self-funded.
+- Funding: own projects all volunteer work, self-funded, or crowdfunded; collaborations mostly supported by collaborators’ research grants or self-funded.

 ### Current: